StG 44: Legacy

 The StG 44 was the first assault rifle to be accepted into widespread service and put into mass production.
-"The principle of this weapon — the reduction of muzzle impulse to get useful automatic fire within actual ranges of combat — was probably the most important advance in small arms since the invention of smokeless powder."
+"The principle of this weapon – the reduction of muzzle impulse to get useful automatic fire within actual ranges of combat – was probably the most important advance in small arms since the invention of smokeless powder."
 The StG 44's effect on post-war arms design was wide-ranging, as made evident by Mikhail Kalashnikov's AK-47, and later Eugene Stoner's M16 and its variants.
 The Soviet Union was quick to adopt the assault rifle concept.
 The AK-47 used a similar-sized intermediate round and followed the design concept, but utilized a rotating bolt as a part of its firing action.
 In 1944 the US added an automatic fire capability to the M1 carbine, and issued it as the M2 carbine with 30 round magazines, fulfilling much the same function.
 Kits were distributed to convert M1 carbines to M2s.

 The extent to which the Sturmgewehr influenced the development of the AK-47 is not clearly known.
 Apart from external layout similarity and the gas-operation principle, the AK-47 was not a copy of the German gun because the AK-47 used a very different mechanism.
-However, tens of thousands of Sturmgewehrs were captured by the Soviets and were more than likely provided to Kalashnikov and his team.
+However, tens of thousands of Sturmgewehrs were captured by the Soviets and some were more than likely provided to Kalashnikov and his team.
 In addition, Hugo Schmeisser was put to work by the Soviets at the Izhmash factory (factory number 74) in Izhevsk until 1952.
-The 7.62×39mm cartridge, however, was verifiably influenced by the 7.92×33mm cartridge used in the StG 44.
+The 7.62×39 mm cartridge, however, was verifiably influenced by the 7.92×33 mm cartridge used in the StG 44.
 In July 1943, the Soviet Technical Council of the People's Commissariat for Armament (NKV) met to consider new foreign weapons firing lower-powered rounds.
 Two rounds that were studied were the American .30 Carbine and German 7.92 Kurz, captured from MKb 42(H) rifles undergoing troop trials.
 The meeting concluded that the 7.92 mm cartridge was an important development and that the Soviets needed to design a reduced-power round.
 The first prototype 7.62 mm M1943 round was created a month later and used the 7.92 Kurz design method of using the same caliber bullet as their standard rifle round (7.62×54mmR) in a shorter case.